Ampersand-ASL/amp-server/README.md

 # One-Time Machine Setup

+Make a keypair if necessary:

+        # No passphrase used
+        ssh-keygen -t ed25519 -b 4096 -N ''

 Get the public SSH key loaded onto the machine to enable login, remote editing, etc.

         cd .ssh